vincecao/COVID19-statistics/README.md

 ## Features

-- Always syncing with latest covid19 statistic
+* Always syncing with latest covid19 statistic with countries and its provinces
-- Global and US domastic wide
+* Global and US domastic wide